xamarin/mobcat/samples/cpp_with_xamarin/README.md

 An IDE can be thought of as a single tool from which all development tasks can be performed such as code authoring, compiling, linking, deploying, debugging, executing tests and so on.
 It could be considered an orchestrator of multiple unrelated tools reducing the need to manually configure the individual components involved in the process, otherwise known as a toolchain.
 It is actually common to use an IDE of choice (such as [Microsoft Visual Studio](https://visualstudio.microsoft.com)) to perform code authoring along with local debugging and testing but have a separate automated build and release process managed via build scripts or a make file.

 **Compiling and Linking**
 Compilation is the process of translating source code files into object files where an object file is created for each source file typically output using the same name.
 Linking subsequently turns the individual object files into a single library or executable.
 In many cases, this also involves linking with other libraries outside of the source code.
 Cross compilers, such as [GCC](https://gcc.gnu.org), enable the separation between a given build environment and the target platform allowing us to compile our common code for multiple platforms from a single build agent.
 However, we would require separate build agents to build libraries or executables that target both iOS and Windows.
-For example we can compile apps and libraries for Android from a Mac or Windows workstation, however certain iOS toolchain components are proprietary and can be executed on macOS environments only so we require separate build agents in order to build libraries or executables that target both iOS and Windows.
+For example we can compile apps and libraries for Android from a Mac or Windows workstation, however certain iOS and Windows toolchain components are proprietary and can be executed on those respective environments only so we require separate build agents in order to build libraries or executables that target both iOS and Windows.

 **Target Architectures**
 The term 'target architecture' is principally the CPU (and Operating System) for which the machine code is intended to run on.
 Code compiled on Windows for x86_64 will not work on the iOS simulator simply because they share the same CPU architecture.
 Platform vendors provide their own compilers, command-line utilities, symbolic links (a.k.a. soft links) and other configurations required to build for each supported target.
 These are often command-line compatible with cross compilers such as [GCC](https://gcc.gnu.org).
 For example, if you run *g++ --version* from Terminal, then assuming you have Xcode and the command-line tools installed, it will indicate that it has been configured to use the Xcode toolchain by default.
 You can also browse to the [Android NDK directory](https://docs.microsoft.com/en-us/xamarin/android/troubleshooting/questions/android-sdk-location?tabs=macos) to find the analogous Android toolchain components.

 **Static vs. Dynamic Libraries**
 Libraries are often used to encapsulate a set of related functionality enabling sharing and distribution of code across multiple external libraries or executables in a modular fashion.
 A static library is resolved at compile-time and ultimately becomes part of the resulting consuming library or executable.
 A dynamic library is resolved at runtime by being copied into memory and bound to the respective process although the exact behaviour is platform-specific.
 Both of these approaches have their advantages and disadvantages along with implementation nuisances.
 It is often a case of choosing the most appropriate option given the situation and so further reading is certainly beneficial if you are unfamilier with this concept.
+An important consideration is that Apple do not support the [use of dynamic libraries that are not packaged as a framework](https://developer.apple.com/library/archive/technotes/tn2435/_index.html#//apple_ref/doc/uid/DTS40017543-CH1-TROUBLESHOOTING).
+Use of dynamic libraries is technically possible but apps that follow this approach will be rejected when they are submitted to the public App Store.

 **Name Mangling and Extern C**
 In order to ensure function, variable and type names are unique within a given namespace, C++ encodes them during compilation in a process referred to as name mangling.
 This behaviour makes it more challenging to consume the library in scenarios such as ours.
 Whilst it is possible to determine the generated names using tools such as nm (included with Xcode Command Line Tools) or [dumpbin](https://msdn.microsoft.com/en-us/library/b06ww5dd.aspx) (for Windows), this is not ideal since the generated names might change depending on the compiler being used and when things invariably change in our code.
 The solution in this case is to prevent this by applying the *extern "C"* linkage specifier to the respective declarations.
 This can be done explicitly for each declaration or for multiple declarations using a block.